Diploma in Psychology & Community Development (N11)

 Customise Your Learning

-In your final year, you also get to customise your learning journey by choosing to go on a one-year internship or a six-month internship coupled with a Final-Year Project or elective modules.
-Our leading partners that offer enriching internship opportunities include a spectrum of public sector agencies, private corporations and social and community organisations such as Deloitte, Fei Yue Community Services, Metropolitan YMCA, Ministry of Family and Social Development, National Youth Council and Sodexo.
+In your final year, choose to go on a one-year internship or a six-month internship coupled with a Final-Year Project or elective modules.
+Our leading partners offering enriching internship opportunities include public sector agencies, private corporations, and social and community organisations such as Deloitte, Fei Yue Community Services, Metropolitan YMCA, Ministry of Family and Social Development, National Youth Council and Sodexo.

 Metropolitan YMCASNCFTrybe